 The top factor that can be decisive in determining the value of your house is the location.
 Where your house is located, whether it is nearby schools and higher education institutes or not, what are the nearby medical facilities, and how connected the area is in terms of transportation; all these play an important role in raising or dropping the market value of your house.
 Proximity to local markets, shopping complexes, and, recreational centers also plays an important role in determining the value of your home.

 #3 Distance From Commercial Hubs And Industries

-A house located near a commercial hub attracts more buyers than one that is at a located far away.
+A house located near a commercial hub attracts more buyers than one that is located far away.
 Buyers seek a house in a location that is easy to commute from their offices, and if your house is near a commercial hub, more buyers would be interested in the property.
-So, if your house is near an IT hub or any other business and commercial hub, your house value would certainly increase.
-Contrary to that, if your house is located near an industry, chances are, it may have a negative effect on the property price.
-Industries give away toxic pollutants in the surrounding and even make a lot of noise; therefore, buyers tend to stay away from houses near an industry which depreciates the value.
+So, if your house is near an IT hub or any other business and commercial hub, your house value will certainly increase.
+Contrary to that, if your house is located near an industry, chances are, it may hurt the property price.
+Industries give away toxic pollutants in the surroundings and even make a lot of noise; therefore, buyers tend to stay away from houses near an industry that depreciates the value.

 #4 Parking Space

 Lack of parking spaces is increasingly becoming an important issue in metropolitans as well as in cities and towns.
 According to a recent study, having a single parking space added to the house can increase the property value by up to 5%.
 The reason is that 90% of the populace today has a vehicle of their own and would certainly show more interest in a property where they can park their vehicles safely than the ones that do not offer this facility.
 No wonder parking space availability acts as a major decisive factor for the price rise or drop for residential & commercial properties for sale.